 The team of PhD researchers are competing in a global research project to build a computer that you can wear, using a process that embeds electronic circuitry into the fabric yarns of the clothing.

 The project is being overseen by Nottingham Trent’s Advanced Textiles Research Group.

 The group has already created new technology, such as items of clothing which use solar cells to help power wearable devices.

-The university’s project received a grant of around £1.3 million in order to develop the technology used and this could potentially go into industrial scale.
+The university’s project received a grant of around £1.3 million to develop the technology used and this could potentially go into industrial scale.

 Tilak said: “Just imagine your shirt can monitor your health, your blood pressure, your heart rate and then take appropriate action.”

-This new process that will be made is creating electronic yarns and should take about three years.
+This new process is creating electronic yarns and should take about three years.

 It will go through several stages, such as the development of ‘prototype demonstrators’ and these will go through trials and tests with industrial associates.

 The plan by the team researching the project is to be the first wearable computer through a manufacturing process.